We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-One of the main reasons to love Pipette is their dedication to sustainable sourcing and environmentally friendly packaging.
-Parents love that it absorbs quickly, but a few complain that the lack of fragrance makes it smell “musty” when first applied.
+One of the main reasons to love Pipette is its dedication to sustainable sourcing and environmentally friendly packaging.
+Many parents like that it absorbs quickly, but a few complain that the lack of fragrance makes it smell musty when first applied.

 Best scented natural baby lotion

-There’s a reason this brand is a favorite among parents — they don’t have to worry about the ingredients list whatsoever.
-All of Earth Mama’s products are both dermatologically tested and NSF/ANSI 305-certified for using high-quality ingredients in their products.
+There’s a reason this brand is a favorite among parents — they don’t have to worry about the ingredients list.
+Earth Mama’s products are dermatologically tested and NSF/ANSI 305 certified for using high quality ingredients.